 PLEASE READ ENTIRE NOTES FOR RIDE INFORMATION (Facebook or Strava RSVP):

-May is here and what better way than our Send It meetup for May Canyon (this time on a SATURDAY)!
+May is here and we’re back again for another Send It meetup for May Canyon!

-Once again, we will be starting at San Fernando Rec Park at 8am while finishing off at San Fernando Brewing Company.
+Once again, we will be starting at San Fernando Rec Park (208 Park Ave, San Fernando, 91340) at 8:30am SHARP while finishing off at San Fernando Brewing Company.

 Here’s some information, tips, and updated rules to abide by: